Bill Looby

-Bill Looby (November 20, 1931 in St. Louis, Missouri – December 9, 1998 in St. Louis) was an American soccer forward who spent his entire career in the St. Louis Leagues.
-He was a member of the U.S. Olympic soccer team at the 1956 Summer Olympics and earned eight caps, scoring six goals, with the United States men's national soccer team between 1954 and 1959.
-He was a member of the 1959 Bronze medal Pan American Team scoring 6 goals in those games as well.
+Bill Looby (November 20, 1931 – December 9, 1998) was an American soccer forward who spent his entire career in the St. Louis Leagues.
+He was a member of the U.S. Olympic soccer team at the 1956 Summer Olympics and earned nine caps, scoring six goals, with the United States men's national soccer team between 1954 and 1959.
+He was a member of the 1959 bronze medal Pan American Team, scoring six goals in those games as well.
 Looby is a member of the Saint Louis Soccer Hall of Fame and the National Soccer Hall of Fame.